Choose a Home loan that will serve you in the long run

-You have decided that you want to buy a home, and don't want to waste more money paying rent?
+Have you decided that you want to buy a home because you don't want to waste more money paying rent?
 If so let us guide you through the need-to-know facts about home loans in South Africa!

-It is natural for you to be a bit nervous and to have many questions for your first time home loan.
+It is natural for you to be a bit nervous and have many questions for your first time home loan.
 You want everything to go perfectly without any obstacles or undue hassle and so do we.

 The best way to get prepared for that major step is to be well informed about the home buying process.
 Knowledge is power and the more you find out about home loans, the better you will position yourself to negotiate with the banks and alternative home loan providers.

-The choice depends on many factors including lifestyle, family status and occupation.
+The choice depends on many factors including lifestyle, financial health, future goals and occupation.

-Renting vs buying – You may not be prepared to buy a home if you have insufficient savings or poor credit history.
+You may not be prepared to buy a home if you have insufficient savings or a bad credit record.
 Similarly, renting involves fewer responsibilities compared to homeownership and allows you to remain flexible in terms of moving, scaling down or even changing jobs and careers.

 At the same time, when you rent a property, you will not be able to build wealth with this type of safe, long-term investment.

-Homeownership & marriage – It is certainly easier to finance the purchase of a home when both you and your spouse earn income.
-Traditionally, most people buy a house when they get married and decide to have kids.
+It is certainly easier to finance the purchase of a home when both you and your spouse earn an income.
+Traditionally, most people buy a house when they get married and decide to have children.

 There are many financial aspects to take care of before you can buy a home in South Africa.
 You have to know where you stand financially and what home loan options are available to you.